rhysstubbs/ckeditor5-add-attribute-to-element/README.md

 ### Configuration

-By Default the plugin is default, to enabled the button you'll need to enable it in your configuration.
+By Default the plugin is disabled, to enable the button you'll need to enable it in your configuration.
 For example:

 ```js
 {